 11 of 23

-Turn a Vintage Crate into an Old World Centerpiece
+Turn a Vintage Crate Into an Old World Centerpiece

 There are a variety of vintage wooden crates and boxes that were used for many different things.
 Find a smaller, more narrow wooden crate to use as a centerpiece on your dining table.
-Add items like mason jars in sets of three or use the entire box as a planter for succulents.Continue to 12 of 23 below.
+Add items such as mason jars in sets of three or use the entire box as a planter for succulents.Continue to 12 of 23 below.

 12 of 23

 Organize Crates by Adding Chalkboard LabelsContinue to 13 of 23 below.